suyeecav/model-targeted-poisoning/README.md

 ```
 python run_kkt_online_attack.py --dataset adult
 ```
 By default, the attack will be performed to attack both the actual target model (obtained from the optimization scheme in the paper), classifiers produced by the KKT and adaptive online attacks in the paper.
-If you hope to only attack the actual target classifier, set the keyword `target_model` as `real`, and set `target_model` as `kkt` to attack the kkt attack produced model, and `ol` to attack classifier produced by our adaptive online attack.
+If you hope to only attack the actual target classifier, set the keyword `--target_model` as `real`, and set `--target_model` as `kkt` to attack the kkt attack produced model, and `ol` to attack classifier produced by our adaptive online attack.